natepappenhagen/etherscan-graphQL-API/README.md

 ### Tokens:

--   Get ERC20-Token TotalSupply by ContractAddress 👍
+*   Get ERC20-Token TotalSupply by ContractAddress 👍
--   Get ERC20-Token Account Balance for TokenContractAddress 👍
+*   Get ERC20-Token Account Balance for TokenContractAddress 👍

 ### Stats:

--   Get Total Supply of Ether (returned in wei; \* 0.000000000000000001 to return ETHER)👍
+*   Get Total Supply of Ether (returned in wei; \* 0.000000000000000001 to return ETHER)👍

--   Get ETHER LastPrice Price👍
+*   Get ETHER LastPrice Price👍

 ## Sample Query

-Get a list of 'Normal' Transactions By Address [Optional Parameters] startblock: starting blockNo to retrieve results, endblock: ending blockNo to retrieve results (Returns up to a maximum of the last 10000 transactions only)
+Get a list of 'Normal' Transactions By Address
+* [Optional Parameters] startblock: starting blockNo to retrieve results
+*  endblock: ending blockNo to retrieve results *(Returns up to a maximum of the last 10000 transactions only)*

 ```
 query {